Skip to main content Skip to navigation

 It usually starts as a mild annoyance in the calf.
 You think it’s just a slicer, a pain compliance hold you can grit your teeth through to pass the guard.

-We need to have a serious, scientific discussion about this asymmetric guard configuration.
-It sits at the intersection of high-level innovation and catastrophic injury risk.
+We need to have a serious, practical discussion about this asymmetric guard configuration.
+It sits at the intersection of high-level innovation and avoidable injury risk.

 Here is the deep dive into the mechanics of the hold, why it’s sparking controversy in training rooms, and how you can drill the escape without needing an MRI afterward.